windows-fryer/windows-fryer/README.md

 I've been on an incredible programming journey for almost **9 years** now.
 Over the years, I've dabbled in various aspects of software development, but recently, I've found my true passion in **low-level development**. 🛠️

+### 🏆 Awards
+- 🥉 Bronze medalist in SkillsUSA Oregon 2024
+- 🇺🇸 Nationalist nominee for SkillsUSA 2024
+- ✨ 4 on AP Computer Science A exam

 ### 🏁 Early Days

 My programming adventure began with high-level languages, where I explored the vast landscapes of web development, app creation, and even some game development.
 These experiences laid a solid foundation for my skills and ignited my curiosity to delve deeper into the world of coding. 🌐📱🎮